sswam/allemande/doc/intro.md

-# Quick Intro to Ally Chat
+# Quick Intro

+Welcome to Ally Chat, the multi-player AI chat app.

-Ally Chat is a multi-user chat platform with access to numerous AI models.
-It's open source, free to use, and lets you chat with multiple AIs and humans together.
+Ally Chat is open source and free to use.

+You can talk with top AI models from different providers, and realistic AI characters too.

+You can have group chats with several AIs together, and with other people.

+Free users have access to all models and features, but there are some good perks for supporters too.

+If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).

-## Getting Help
+## Getting Started

-- Click the *i* help button and talk to Flashi.
-In the help system, AIs have access to the full user guide and can give very detailed help.
+Click the *i* help button at any time, and talk with Flashi.
+In the help system, AIs have access to the full user guide and can give detailed help.

-- In the main public [Ally Chat](/Ally+Chat) room, AIs can help with some basic info about the app.
+In the main [Ally Chat](/Ally+Chat) room, AIs can help with some basic info about the app.

-- Note that in other chat rooms, the AIs don't know anything at all about the app.
+**NOTE**: In other chat rooms, AIs don't know anything at all about the app!

-- You can talk with Sam, the main developer, and other users.
-- Read this [Quick Intro](/intro), or the [User Guide](/guide) for full details on the app, models, characters, and tools.
+Read this [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

-- The advanced mode of the app has many options and features, you can try that when you've mastered the basics.
+The app has advanced modes with many options and features, but please master the basics first.

+Please contact Sam, the main developer, for more help and to give feedback.

 ## Talking with AIs

-- You can address AIs by name:
+Address AIs by name to get their attention:

-  - "Ally, how are you?"
+> Ally, how are you?
-  - "Can you help, Flashi?"
+> Can you help, Flashi?
-  - "@Illu, let's draw a garden!"
+> Illu, let's draw a garden!

-- Send an empty "poke" message to continue AI conversations.
+Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Illu writes an AI art prompt for you.

-- You can say "someone" for a random AI, or "everyone" for several responses.
+You can say "someone" for a random AI, or "everyone" for several responses.

 ## Select Characters and Tools

 **General Chat**
-- Ally, Barbie: friendly chat
+- Ally, Barbie, Callam: friendly chat
 - Flashi, Emmy, Claude, Gemmi: strong assistants
-- Fli, Emm, Clu, Gemm: concise responses from the above
+- Fli, Emm, Clu, Gemm: for concise responses

 **AI Art**
 - Illu, Gema: prompting
-- Illy: generation
+- Illy: image generation

 **Specialists**
 - Brie: brainstorming